jundalisay/superbnetlify/content/en/research/chau-ju-kua/chun-fan-chi/32-afghanistan.md

  -->

-## 33. Herat (Wussili)
+## 33. Mosul (Wussili)

-Herat has many rocky mountains.
+Mosul has many rocky mountains.
 In autumn, there falls a heavy dew, which, under the action of the sun's rays, hardens into a substance like powdered sugar.

 This is gathered and is a a sweet, pleasant tasting food with purifying and cooling properties.
 It is real kanlu.

-found in the mountains of this country a tree which grows 20 wild, and which the first year hears chestnuts
-The next year grow on it.
+The mountains of Mosul has a tree which bears chestnuts in the first year called pulu.
+The next year, moshi grow on it.
-called pulu

 Asbestos cloth and coral are native products.